 Our exchange rate risk primarily arises from our foreign currency-denominated receivables.
-Based upon our level of operations in fiscal 2021, a sensitivity analysis shows that a 10% appreciation or depreciation in the pound sterling against the US dollar would have increased or decreased revenue by approximately \$25.6 million and increased or decreased revenue less repair payments (non-GAAP) by approximately \$21.3 million in fiscal 2021, a 10% appreciation or depreciation in the Australian dollar against the US dollar would have increased revenue and revenue less repair payments (non-GAAP) by approximately \$6.6 million in fiscal 2021, and a 10% appreciation or depreciation in the South African rand against the US dollar would have increased or decreased revenue and revenue less repair payments (non-GAAP) by approximately \$2.7 million in fiscal 2021.
-Similarly, a 10% appreciation or depreciation in the Indian rupee against the US dollar would have increased or decreased our expenses incurred and paid in Indian rupee in fiscal 2021 by approximately \$3.3 million, a 10% appreciation or depreciation in the South African rand against the US dollar would have increased or decreased our expenses incurred and paid in South African rand in fiscal 2021 by approximately \$3.3 million, a 10% appreciation or depreciation in the Philippine peso against the US dollar would have increased our expenses incurred and paid in South African rand in fiscal 2021 by approximately \$4.7 million and a 10% appreciation or depreciation in the Philippine peso against the US dollar would have increased our expenses incurred and paid in South African rand in fiscal 2021 by approximately \$4.7 million and a 10% appreciation or depreciation in the Philippine peso against the US dollar would have increased our expenses incurred and paid in Philippine peso in fiscal 2021 by approximately \$4.7 million and a 10% appreciation or depreciation in the Philippine peso against the US dollar would have increased our expenses incurred and paid in Philippine p
+Based upon our level of operations in fiscal 2021, a sensitivity analysis shows that a 10% appreciation or depreciation in the pound sterling against the US dollar would have increased or decreased revenue by approximately \$25.6 million and increased or decreased revenue less repair payments (non-GAAP) by approximately \$21.3 million in fiscal 2021, a 10% appreciation or depreciation in the Australian dollar against the US dollar would have increased or decreased revenue and revenue less repair payments (non-GAAP) by approximately \$6.6 million in fiscal 2021, and a 10% appreciation or depreciation in the South African rand against the US dollar would have increased or decreased or decreased revenue and revenue less repair payments (non-GAAP) by approximately \$2.7 million in fiscal 2021.
+Similarly, a 10% appreciation or depreciation in the Indian rupee against the US dollar would have increased or decreased our expenses incurred and paid in Indian rupee in fiscal 2021 by approximately \$33.3 million, a 10% appreciation or depreciation in the South African rand against the US dollar would have increased or decreased our expenses incurred and paid in South African rand in fiscal 2021 by approximately \$4.7 million and a 10% appreciation or depreciation in the Philippine peso against the US dollar would have increased our expenses incurred and paid in Philippine peso in fiscal 2021 by approximately \$10.2 million.